-If you’re heading to Marseille and looking for five-star luxury only one hotel should be on your radar – The Sofitel Marseille Vieux Port!
+If you’re heading to Marseille France and looking for five-star luxury only one hotel should be on your radar – The Sofitel Marseille Vieux Port!
 It boasts unrivalled views of the city, luxurious rooms and an award-winning breakfast which your tastebuds need to experience.

 Hotel Sofitel Marseille Vieux Port

 The location is perfect for a short city break too.
 Only a ten minute walk from the city centre along the waterfront, past all the bustling cafés and seafood restaurants.

 The five-star hotel upholds its high end standards, with a bright, stylish modern design.
 Interiors are designed to emulate a luxurious yacht with nautical accents dotted around and floor-to-ceiling windows with spectacular views.

 The sea theme continues into the Le Carre bar with its ornate dangling sea urchin shaped lamps.
 On arrival we wasted no time and enjoyed bubbles on the terrace to toast the start of our weekend jaunt.

 They came with the most delicious little snacks too.
 My greedy tendencies controlled, I refrained asking for a top up.

 The 134 rooms are tastefully decorated in a neutral and wood colour scheme with a splash of turquoise from the headboard and chair.
 We stayed in a superior room, over half the rooms offer jaw-dropping views over the harbour.

 We were in the non sea view room and chose not to spend the extra cash.
 With it being a girly weekend break, we were under no illusion on the amount of time actually going to be spent in the hotel room.

 The bed covered in crisp white linen was the comfiest I’d ever laid my head on.
 Maybe it was the fact I didn’t have mummy duties clouding my brain, but I seriously had the best night sleep!